JOikhala/Final-Project/README.md

 # Final-Project Data Analyst
-In this repository contains a detailed explanation of the final project.
+This repository contains a detailed explanation of the final project.

 ### Project Title :-
 **"Strained Shelters": A view of housing cost burdens across German households over the years.**